Setting up an environment using CVMFS in GitLab CI (e.g. to run CMSSW)

 Create a new GitLab project to follow along

 Please create a new GitLab project now to follow along.
+To do so, select “Create blank project” and provide a project name.
 You can for instance call it

 awesome-gitlab-cms

 .
+You need to specify the project visibility level.
+Private, the default, is fine for this tutorial.
 In the following, we will assume that all your work is in a directory calledawesome-workshop

-in your home directory and the repository resides therein:~/awesome-workshop/awesome-gitlab-cms
+in your home directory and we will now clone the newly created project in a local repository therein:~/awesome-workshop/awesome-gitlab-cms

 The commands would look like this (replace ${USER}